joaomaniaudet/joaomaniaudet/README.md

 ### Hi 👋
  🎓 Post graduate in Business Management and Business Intelligence.

- 💻 Data analyst and programmer.
+ 💻 Marketing analyst and programmer.

  ⚡ Acting in front of data analysis of evasion, renewal and retention.
 Looking for alternatives to optimize revenue and improve the churn rate.